Victor Radley: Australia U-23

+England

 In October he was named in the England squad for the 2021 Rugby League World Cup.
-On 15 October, Radley made his England debut against Samoa in the 2021 Rugby League World Cup as England won the match 60-6.
+On 15 October, Radley made his England debut against Samoa in the 2021 Rugby League World Cup as England won the match 60–6.

-Radley played in all five matches for England at the tournament as they reached the semi-finals before losing to Samoa 27-26.
+Radley played in all five matches for England at the tournament as they reached the semi-finals before losing to Samoa 27–26.

 On 14 November 2022, the Rugby Football League placed Radley under investigation after he was alleged to have been involved in a fight with Leeds player James Bentley at England's team hotel.

 In November he was named in the 2021 RLWC Team of the Tournament.

+In September 2025, Radley ruled himself out of England's Ashes squad, following his domestic ban imposed by his club after being investigated for supplying illegal substances.